-- R-410 The Access Session Accepted event MUST be reported when the intercept Subject Facility or associated CPE network device has successfully authenticated by the DHCP server (e.g., when the DHCP server sends the DHCP ACK message). - R-420 If the MSO allows multiple IP addresses to be allocated to an account, separate Access Accepted events MUST be reported for each IP address allocated. - R-430 If CPE IP addresses are added or changed as a result of DHCP Events at the Subject Facility, then the new IP addresses MUST be used to intercept data.
+- R-410 The Access Session Accepted event MUST be reported when the intercept Subject Facility or associated CPE network device has successfully authenticated by the DHCP server (e.g., when the DHCP server sends the DHCP ACK message).
+Additionally, the Access Session Accepted event MUST be reported when a network registration has been attempted using IPv6 (e.g., when a Subject Facility attempts to access the cable network through a DHCPv6 SOLICIT, DHCP v6 ADVERTISE, DHCPv6REQUEST, DHCPv6CONFIRM, DHCPv6RENEW or a DHCPv6REBIND). - R-420 If the MSO allows multiple IP addresses to be allocated to an account, separate Access Accepted events MUST be reported for each IP address allocated. - R-430 If CPE IP addresses are added or changed as a result of DHCP Events at the Subject Facility, then the new IP addresses MUST be used to intercept data.
 The AF or MF SHOULD monitor all DHCP activity to determine if an IP address under surveillance has been allocated to a different device.
 Such DHCP activity MUST be captured.
+19